 With any offense involving suspected drunk driving, the punishments have the potential to have a extremely debilitating effect on the way you live your life and the freedom you currently enjoy.
 To make certain that you are positioned in the most favorable way to fight these charges and get them reduced or dismissed, working with a qualified criminal defense attorney is vital.

-The attorneys of Law Offices of Richard C. McConathy focus on cases involving operating a vehicle while under the influence and have a solid track record of success detailing that they are effective and knowledgeable attorneys.
+The attorneys of The Law Offices of Richard C. McConathy focus on cases involving operating a vehicle while under the influence and have a solid track record of success detailing that they are effective and knowledgeable attorneys.
 Their commitment to providing excellent client service while ensuring that the individual rights of those that they represent are protected throughout the process, allows for aggressive and dedicated legal counsel that increases your chances to get the charges reduced or completely dismissed.

-To discuss your options with the attorneys at Law Offices of Richard C. McConathy, call (972) 233-5700 or send an online message to schedule a risk-free consultation.
+To discuss your options with the attorneys at The Law Offices of Richard C. McConathy, call (972) 233-5700 or send an online message to schedule a risk-free consultation.
 The legal team proudly represents individuals accuse of impaired driving in the north Texas counties of Dallas, Collin, Wise, Johnson, Tarrant, Denton, Ellis, Kaufman County, Parker County, Grayson County and Rockwall.

 The offense of impaired driving can be found in the Texas Penal Code, specifically in section 49.04.
 This section states that a person commits a driving while intoxicated offense if they are found to be intoxicated while operating a motor vehicle in a public place.